thanhnguyencanh/aizo_quadrotor/README.md

 AIZO Quadrotor Simulator

 =============
 Package of Gazebo quadrotor simulator.
-Latest version works for Gazebo > 7.0.
+The latest version works for Gazebo > 7.0.
-User can easily set up the simulation environments and the quadrotor platform using sensors provided in this package.
+Users can easily set up the simulation environments and the quadrotor platform using the sensors provided in this package.

 Stacks include:
   - `aizo_models`: all the CAD models